W

 Where To Find the Willow Flycatcher

-Willow flycatchers live in willows or other shrubs near water.
-But their exact habitat varies by subspecies.
+Willow flycatchers live in willows or other shrubs near water, but their exact habitat varies by subspecies.
 Those in the Northwest may utilize drier scrubby areas, while in the Southwest, you can find them in river islands and scrubby fields.
 They are more lenient with their wintering grounds and can inhabit pastures, woodland edges, and clearings.
 They are most abundant on their breeding grounds from late May to June, where they are likely to be perched on willows singing their unique tune.

-Scientific Name
+Classification and Scientific Name

 Willow flycatchers (Empidonax traillii) belong to the Tyrannidae family, which encompasses the tyrant flycatchers, covering 400 species of New World passerines.
 The Empidonax genus is a group of small, insect-eating flycatchers.
-The name in Ancient Green means “gnat master.”
+The name in Ancient Greek means “gnat master.”

 There are four recognized subspecies of willow flycatcher separated by location: